electrode-io/electrode-native/docs/cli/binarystore/add.md

 `ern binarystore add <descriptor> <pathToBinary>`

-**Parameters**
+**Arguments**

 `<descriptor>`

-A complete native application descriptor (ex: `myapp:android:1.0.0`), representing the mobile application version associated to this binary.
+* A complete native application descriptor (ex: `myapp:android:1.0.0`), representing the native application version associated to this binary.

 `<pathToBinary>`

-Relative or absolute path to the binary to add to the binary store.
-For an `Android` binary the path should point to a `.apk` file, whereas of `iOS` it should point to a `.app` file.
+* Relative or absolute path to the binary to add to the binary store.
+For an `Android` binary the path should point to a `.apk` file, whereas of `iOS` it should point to a `.app`.

 #### Remarks